wmorgan/dcos-docs/1.8/usage/tutorials/jenkins/index.md

 ![Amazon EFS: Review and Create](img/amazon-efs-review-and-create.png)

-Once your EFS volume has been created, Amazon provides a link (click `here`) with instructions for mounting on Amazon, Red Hat, and SuSE Linux:
+Once your EFS volume has been created, Amazon provides a link (click `here`) on instructions for mounting on Amazon, Red Hat, and SuSE Linux:

 ![Amazon EFS: Created](img/amazon-efs-created.png)